 Expect that you need at least 2 to 4 weeks of rest from your sport or exercise.

-After 2 to 4 weeks, if the pain is gone, you can start your usual activities.
+After 2 to 4 weeks, if the pain is gone, you can start your usual exercise activities.
 Increase your activity level slowly.
 If the pain returns, stop exercising right away.

-Know that shin splints can take 3 to 6 months to heal.
-DO NOT rush back into your sport or exercise.
+Know that shin splints can take 3 to 6 months to heal completely.
+Do not rush back into your sport or exercise.
 You could injure yourself again.

 Things you can do to ease discomfort include:

 - Ice your shins.
 Ice several times a day for 3 days or until pain is gone.